JZhou3083/BLIP_CAM/README.md

-# BLIP Live Image Captioning with Real-Time Video Stream 🎥
+# BLIP CAM:SElf Hosted Live Image Captioning with Real-Time Video Stream 🎥

 This repository implements real-time image captioning using the BLIP (Bootstrapped Language-Image Pretraining) model.
 The system captures live video from your webcam, generates descriptive captions for each frame, and displays them in real-time along with performance metrics.